Lens Design (Standard vs Digital HD [High Definition] Design):

 Hard and Super Hard Lens Coating:

-This is standard on all our lenses.
+Hard coating is standard on all our lenses.
 Hard coating essentially forms a protective layer on the lenses that helps guard against scratches.
-Super hard coat is also available, which is an even tougher coating for maximum scratch protection.
+Super hard coat (optional extra) is also available, which is an even tougher coating for maximum scratch protection.

 Anti-Reflective Lens Coating: